redox-os/website/content/faq.en.md

 - **Thread-safety**

 The C/C++ support for thread-safety is quite fragile.
-As such, it is very easy to write a program that looks safe to run across multiple threads, but which introduces subtle bugs or security holes.
-If one thread accesses a piece of state at the same time that another thread is changing it, the whole program can exhibit some truly confusing and bizarre bugs.
+As such, it is very easy to write a application that looks safe to run across multiple threads, but which introduces subtle bugs or security holes.
+If one thread accesses a piece of state at the same time that another thread is changing it, the whole application can exhibit some truly confusing and bizarre bugs.

 You can see [this Wikipedia example](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use) of a serious class of security bugs that thread-safety fixes.